 The primary goal is to shorten the time it takes for the QA team to give feedback to development to shorten the development cycles.
 This is achieved most like by reducing the runtime of the tests in the Software Development and Testing Framework.
 The focus of how this is achieved is going to be on the WebAdmin test suite.
 As the conclusions made for this test suite are assumed to also be applicable to other test suites.

 The WebAdmin suite is designed run against different browsers such as Google Chrome, Firefox and Internet Explorer.
-In the current situation these test are run sequentially for each browser.
+In the current situation, these test are run sequentially for each browser.
 For example, first Firefox then Chrome.
 The idea that is going to be explored is whether these suites can be run in parallel, as this would greatly decrease the runtime.
 Another question that comes up when talking about parallelization is if the suites can be run against the same environment at the same time?
-And what changes need to be made to the test suites to be able to achieve this goals.
+And what changes need to be made to the test suites to be able to achieve these goals.
 This ties in with our second point.

 The second objective is to research how to reduce the resource usage of these tests.
 This increases the overall efficiency of the environment, and allows for more tests to be run concurrently on the same platform.